Boeing says air travel to return to pre-pandemic levels by 2024

 Global approach

-But a coordinated global approach on travel restrictions is also a " tremendously important" factor in the recovery, Mr Hulst said common understanding of travel rules enabled people to "resume business, resume visiting and resume how they use the global transportation system [like] before the virus began".
+But a coordinated global approach on travel restrictions is also a " tremendously important" factor in the recovery, Mr Hulst said, adding that common understanding of travel rules enabled people to "resume business, resume visiting and resume how they use the global transportation system [like] before the virus began".

 Across the world, governments have taken their own approaches to recognising vaccine and testing status.
 There are also differing requirements around quarantine periods which have made international travel a complicated affair.